-Renters experienced the least inflation of all the tenure types in the 18 months to March 2019 while the owner occupiers’ inflation rate was above headline CPIH.
-The difference between the renters and owner occupiers’ inflation rate widened as 2018 progressed and has persisted into the first few months of 2019.
+Renters experienced the least inflation of all the tenure types in the 18 months to March 2019 while the owner occupiers’ inflation rate was at or above headline CPIH.
+The difference between the renters' and owner occupiers’ inflation rates widened as 2018 progressed, but they slowly converged after May 2018, a trend that persisted into the first quarter of 2019.

 To understand how the inflation experience varies between tenure types, we can look at the difference in contributions to the 12-month growth rate, as this will indicate which categories of spending have a greater influence on the overall inflation rate for each household group.
 As renters and subsidised renters do not have expenditure on owner occupiers’ housing costs (OOH), this category has been changed to the contribution from actual rents for these groups.

 Figure 12 shows the contribution to growth for owner occupiers.
 This enables us to identify which categories of spending have a greater influence on the overall inflation rate for this group.
-In the 24 months to March 2019, the contribution from transport and package holidays increased whilst the contribution from owner occupiers' housing costs diminished.
+In the 24 months to March 2019, increasing contributions from transport and package holidays were offset by decreasing contributions from food and drink.

 Figure 13 shows the difference in the contribution to growth for renters less subsidised renters.